syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/does-XlsIO-provide-support-for-NET6-Platform.md

 ---
-title: Does XlsIO provide support for .NET 6.0 platform? | Syncfusion
+title: Does XlsIO provide support for .NET 6.0 platform | Syncfusion
 description: This page tells whether the Syncfusion XlsIO provide support for .NET 6.0 platform to create, edit and convert Excel documents.
 platform: File-formats
 control: XlsIO